WebOrigami/docs/content/builtins/tree/merge.md

 supertitle: "Tree."
 ---

-Returns a tree that is the result of merging the indicated maps.
+Merges the indicated [map-like](/async-tree/maplike.html) objects to return a new map.

 If you have two maps: